techtraits/techtraits-blog/_posts/2011-12-17-creating-executable-jars-with-maven.markdown

 <p style="text-align: justify;">

-As a starting point I will use code I wrote to go along with an earlier article <a href="http://www.techtraits.ca/five-minute-guide-to-setting-up-a-java-webserver/" target="_blank">Setting up a webservice using Guice & Sitebricks</a>.
-The code is available <a href="http://www.techtraits.ca/wp-content/uploads/2011/06/helloworld.zip" target="_blank">here</a>.
+As a starting point of this implementation I will be using the sample code from an earlier article [Setting up a webservice using Guice & Sitebricks](/Programming/Java/2011/06/25/Setting-up-a-webservice-using-Guice-Sitebricks/)</strong> which can be downloaded from [github](https://github.com/techtraits/guice-server-example).

 First lets go and create our main class, Please add a Java class file at <font color="green">helloworld/src/main/java/com/flybynight/helloworld</font> and add the following code to let us know or jar was packed properly.</p>

 {% highlight java %}
 package com.flybynight.helloworld;